 What is traditional British tea?

 Black tea is the only “real cup of tea” in the UK, which comes from the camellia sinensis plant.
-When some offers a cup of tea, the assumption is that it’s black tea.
-If you want herbal tea you need to specify that.
+When someone offers a cup of tea, the assumption is that it is black tea.
+If you want herbal tea you need to explicitly ask for that.

 There’s actually 1,500 different kinds of tea in Britain!
 These include Ceylon, Assam, Darjeeling Orange Pekoe, and Lapsang Souchong to name just a few.

 Irish breakfast tea vs British breakfast tea

 The neighboring countries can’t live without tea, but is their breakfast tea the same?
 Tea culture around the world dictates that the tea is different in both nations.

 When Ireland stopped getting its tea from the UK, it looked to India and Sri Lanka.
 By mixing Indian Assam tea, and Ceylon tea from Sri Lanka, Irish breakfast tea was born.
 Irish breakfast tea is robust and has a malty flavor thanks to the Assam leaves.